PackagePages/LaravelPackage.com/docs/02-development-environment.md

 # Development Environment

 ## Installing Composer
 There's a big chance that you already have Composer installed.
 However, in the case you haven't installed Composer already, the quickest way to get up and running is by copying the script provided on the download page of [Composer](https://getcomposer.org/download/).
 By copying and pasting the provided script in your command line, the `composer.phar` installer will be downloaded, run and removed again.
-You can verify a succesful installation by running `composer --version`.
+You can verify a successful installation by running `composer --version`.
 To update composer to the latest version, run `composer self-update`.

 ## Package skeleton
 To start with developing a package, first create an empty directory.
 It is not necessary to nest packages in an existing Laravel project and I would highly recommend to keep your packages separate from your (Laravel) projects to be able to easily differentiate between them.

 Personally, my packages are stored in `~/packages/` and my Laravel apps live in `~/websites/`.

 ## Composer.json
 In the root of your package, first create a `composer.json` file with the following minimal configuration (as shown below).
 Of course, replace all details with your own.

 It is important that you are consistent with naming your packages.
 The common convention is to use your GitHub / Gitlab / Bitbucket / etc.` username followed by a forward slash (“/“) and then a kebab cased version of your package name.

 An example `composer.json` is highlighted below.